-Additionally, the Bank applies an alert model considering the international economic environment, the specific financial situation by country and the economic analysis of the industry where the customer generates its income.
+Additionally, to determine if there has been a significant increase in risk, the Bank applies an alert model considering the international economic environment, the specific financial situation by country and the economic analysis of the industry where the customer generates its income.
 The model defines a consolidated calculation of risk severity depending on the weighing of the risk severity for each scenario under analysis.
 Also, this model depends on the context of the variables or the ratings constructed for each one (by market, country and economic sector).